Anne of the Island: Plot summary

 Midway through their college years, Gilbert Blythe, who has always loved Anne, proposes to her but Anne rejects him; although she and Gilbert are very close, she holds sentimental fantasies about true love (all featuring a tall, dark, handsome, inscrutable hero) and does not recognize her true feelings for Gilbert.
 Gilbert leaves, his heart broken, and the two drift apart.

 Anne later welcomes the courtship of Roy Gardner, a darkly handsome Redmond student who showers her with attention and poetic gestures.
 However, when he proposes after two years, Anne abruptly realizes that Roy does not really belong in her life, and that she had only been in love with the idea of him as the embodiment of her childhood ideal.

-Anne is so ashamed in how she treated Roy that she feels her entire Redmond experience may have been spoiled.
+Anne is so ashamed of her treatment of Roy that she fears having wasted her entire Redmond experience.
 She returns to Green Gables, a "full-fledged B.A.", but finds herself a bit lonely.
 Diana gives birth to her first child, and Jane Andrews, an old school friend, marries a Winnipeg millionaire.
-Having received an offer to be the principal of the Summerside school in the Autumn, Anne is keeping herself occupied over the summer when she learns that Gilbert is gravely ill with typhoid fever.
-With shock, Anne finally realizes how deep her true feelings for Gilbert are, and endures a white night of fear that he will leave this world without knowing that she does care.
+Having received an offer to be the principal of the Summerside school in the autumn, Anne is keeping herself occupied over the summer when she learns that Gilbert is gravely ill with typhoid fever.
+With shock, Anne finally realizes the depth of her true feelings for Gilbert, and endures a terrifying night of fearing that he will die without knowing her feelings.
 In the morning, Anne gratefully learns that Gilbert will survive.
 Gilbert recovers over the summer, bolstered by a letter from Phil assuring him that there is really nothing between Anne and Roy.
 After several visits to Green Gables, Gilbert and Anne take a late summer walk in Hester Gray's garden, and finally become engaged.